-When you sign up for life insurance, the insurer will ask you to name who you would like to receive the proceeds of your policy upon your death.
+When you sign up for life insurance, the life insurance company will ask you to name who you would like to receive the life insurance proceeds of your policy upon your death.
 Specifying your beneficiary is an important decision — and perhaps one of the few over which you have full control.

 Keep on reading to learn what a beneficiary is and the things to keep in mind when choosing one.